ftm-ecosimpro/FMI_Examples/README.md

 *******************************************************************************************

-# FMI_Examples

 This repository aims to provide a source of material for the use of the FMI estandard with EcosimPro and PROOSIS.
 The material here is provided "as is" for the only purpose of testing and validating the compatibility of EcosimPro and PROOSIS FMU capabilities when interacting with third-party tools.
+The material here provided is not validated, provided or supervised in any way by the Modellica Association.

 *******************************************************************************************